maroofi/bulkDNS/README.md

 The compiled output is inside the `bin` directory.

-In case the `pkg-config` commands gives you a different output for Lua headers and library locations, then you must specify the values in the make file like this:
+In case the `pkg-config` commands gives you a different output for Lua headers and library locations, then you must specify the values when running `make` command like this:

 ```bash
 make LUALIB=<your-lua-lib-name> LUAINCDIR=<your-path-to-lua-include-dir> with-lua